 Year 3 to Year 6

 In Years 3 to 6 children follow the National Curriculum.
-Please click below for a yearly overview of what is taught in each year group.
-Homework becomes more challenging as the children move through the school.
+Please click below for a yearly overview of what will be taught in each year group this year.

 At the end of Year 6 children children are assessed using statutory tests and tasks in reading, writing and maths.
 The results of these tests are reported to parents and carers at the end of the year with the child’s end of year report.